msu-cse-outreach/technovation-book/_sources/5-TypesUI/code-along.rst

     What happens when you run the program in ac-TG-input-example_ after making the suggested replacement?

-See if you are can guess answers to the following questions by reading what it says in the *error box* (the light red box) now displayed below the editor window.
+See if you are can find answers to the following questions by reading what it says in the *error box* (the light red box) now displayed below the editor window.

 .. mchoice:: mc-err-line